Semantic Data Representation for Explainable Windows Malware Detection Models: Introduction

 The application of machine learning (ML) in the area of malware detection is becoming more and more popular \citep{UCCI2019123,Pramanik2019,gibert2020rise,shaukat2020survey,Supriya2020malware,SinghS21,RaffFZAFM21,Aggarwal2021,TayyabKDKL22}.
 While ML classifiers can identify malware instances to large success, most of them are not able to output any form of \emph{interpretable} justification for why a particular instance is classified as malware.
 The malware research community has already recognized this issue, and works trying to employ various explainable methods have recently started appearing.
 Among the exploited techniques, we may find ex-post explanation methods \cite{Amich2021} (such as LIME \cite{LIME} and SHAP \cite{SHAP}); methods adopted from explainable image classification \citep{Iadarola2021,Marais2022}; and methods for learning decision trees \cite{MojisKenyeres2023}, random forests \citep{Mills2019}, decision lists \cite{Dolejs2022}, and concepts \cite{svec2021experimental}, which produce symbolic class characterizations of different kinds and hence loosely fall under Structured Machine Learning (SML) \cite{westphal2019sml}.

 However, Wissner-Gross observed that today, ``datasets -- not algorithms -- might be the key limiting factor to the development of artificial intelligence'' \citep{wissner-gross}.
-Indeed, the shift towards artificial-intelligence (AI) toolkits in malware analysis was, to a large extent, enabled by the availability of datasets suitable to train such malware-detection models. \acf{EMBER} \citep{anderson2018ember} (approx.\ 1.1 million samples) and, more recently, \acf{SOREL} \citep{harang2020sorel} (approx.\ 20 million samples) are among the most popular public datasets used for this purpose.
+Indeed, the shift towards artificial-intelligence (AI) toolkits in malware analysis was, to a large extent, enabled by the availability of datasets suitable to train such malware-detection models. \acf{EMBER} \citep{anderson2018ember} (approx.\ 1.1 million samples), \acf{SOREL} \citep{harang2020sorel} (approx.\ 20 million samples), and BODMAS \cite{yang2021bodmas} (approx.\ 134 thousand samples) are among the most popular public datasets used for this purpose.
 They both cover the domain of PE malware (i.e., Windows executables and libraries) and contain data resulting from static malware analysis \cite{sikorski2012practical}.
-The advantage of these datasets is that they were already analyzed by security experts.
+The advantage of these datasets is that they are already widely analyzed by security experts and extensively used \footnote{ According to Google Scholar, EMBER \cite{anderson2018ember} had 700 citations, BODMAS \cite{yang2021bodmas} had 190, and \ac{SOREL} \cite{harang2020sorel} had 139, at the time of the last revision of this paper.} in scientific studies.
 They also provide extensive information on static features in a structured textual format for each sample.